Skip to main content

 A Second Chance for a Dancer book cover on blue background

 This is a book that I've been eagerly anticipating based on how many crossover characters there are, making it more than worth the wait!
-It absolutely does not hurt that its publication date was also moved up, making it available this February.
+It absolutely does not hurt that its publication date was also moved up, making it already available instead of having to wait until May 😀

 Many thanks to the author for providing a complimentary copy of this book for review consideration.
 All opinions are my own.